keithpotz/CS499/index.md

 Security was integrated from the design stage rather than applied retroactively.
 I considered potential vulnerabilities such as improper data handling, insufficient input validation, and structural weaknesses in database design, then implemented preventative measures to address them directly.

-This demonstrates a shift from writing functional code to writing resilient, secure software — an approach that treats security as a core design requirement, not an optional layer.
+This demonstrates a shift from writing functional code to writing resilient, secure software  which is an approach that treats security as a core design requirement, not an optional layer.

 ## Career Readiness and Future Goals

-This capstone demonstrates my ability to evaluate existing systems, identify weaknesses, and implement structured improvements that align with industry standards.
-The work here reflects practical readiness to contribute in professional software development roles.
+Security was integrated from the design stage rather than applied retroactively.
+After identifying nine critical vulnerabilities in the original codebase including thread safety issues, insufficient input validation, and information disclosure risks, I implemented targeted countermeasures for each.
+These included replacing HashMap with ConcurrentHashMap to prevent race conditions, building a ContactValidator class to detect and reject XSS patterns, SQL injection strings, and control characters, enforcing a MAX_CONTACTS resource limit to prevent memory exhaustion, and adding a full audit logging trail through SLF4J to support forensic analysis.

-Moving forward, I plan to continue developing expertise in high-performance computing, cross-platform development, and advanced algorithm design.
-I am particularly interested performance-oriented systems, including parallel and cache-efficient sorting algorithms.
-Exploring the intersection of efficient computation and user-centered software design is an area I intend to pursue further, both professionally and academically.
+Each decision was grounded in OWASP Top 10 principles and validated through dedicated security tests covering concurrent access, malicious input, and boundary conditions.
+This reflects a fundamental shift from writing code that works to writing code that holds up under adversarial conditions.
+Security became a first-class design requirement, not a layer added afterward.

 ---